abpframework/abp/docs/en/Community-Articles/2022-02-06-How-to-Hide-ABP-Related-Endpoints-on-Swagger-UI/POST.md

 }
 ```

-Here we've created a simple view component that gets the current value of our setting by using the `ISwaggerSettingAppService.GetSettingByNameAsync` method and pass it to our page model.
+Here we've created a simple view component that gets the current value of our setting by using the `ISwaggerSettingAppService.GetSettingByNameAsync` method and passing it to our page model.

 As you can see we've passed a modal to our page named `SwaggerHideEndpointViewModel`, but we haven't created it yet, so let's create it.